upwell-ai/interview-coding-challenge/README.md

 ## Time Expectation

-This challenge is designed to take 2-4 hours.
-Focus on creating a working solution rather than perfection in all areas.
+This challenge is designed to be completed within a 45-minute interview session.
+Focus on a simple, functioning solution that demonstrates your understanding of TypeScript and the OpenAI API.